 Despite reduced survival, significant population declines, and clear behavioural changes in invaded populations, it is impossible to determine with certainty from our data whether changes in the behaviour of predator-invaded melomys populations are the result phenotypic plasticity (learning) or natural selection.
-The low between trapping session survival (S2017–2018 = 0.207; S2018–2019 = 0.091; Fig. 1) of melomys in quoll-invaded populations means few individuals survive between sessions, so natural selection is a possibility, and selection on these behavioural traits is potentially very strong.
+The low between trapping session survival of melomys in quoll-invaded populations means few individuals survive between sessions, so natural selection is a possibility, and selection on these behavioural traits is potentially very strong.
 Although behavioural changes in predator-invaded populations have been documented in a few systems where predator introductions have been staged and experimentally controlled (Lapiedra et al. 2018; Blumstein et al. 2019; Cunningham et al. 2019; Pringle et al. 2019), elucidating whether these observed changes arise because of behavioural plasticity or natural selection can be exceptionally difficult.
 Rapid behavioural responses of vulnerable prey to recovered predators has been observed in a single prey generation, presumably due to behavioural plasticity (Berger et al. 2001; Cunningham et al. 2019).
 Similarly, behavioural adjustments to an introduced predator have been observed as a result of natural selection on advantageous behavioural traits (Lapiedra et al. 2018).
-In this study, although we had measures of individual behaviour, our between session recapture rates of these individuals was sufficiently low that we had no longitudinal data on the behaviour of individuals to test whether individuals were adjusting their behaviour or whether natural selection was resulting in population-level change.
+In this study, although we had measures of individual behaviour, our between session recapture rates of these individuals was sufficiently low that we had no longitudinal data on the behaviour of individuals to test whether individuals were altering their behaviour or whether natural selection was resulting in population-level change.
 It thus remains possible (and quite likely) that both mechanisms were in play.